What Is an Enrollment Key?

 - Name: This is the name that you will use for reference when looking at your Enrollment Keys report.
 This name will not be shown to Learners, and can only be seen by Admins with access to enrollment keys, so you can make it as unique as necessary.

 - Department: Selecting a Department from the drop-down list will ensure that any new accounts created with the Key are added to the selected department.
+Note: If you have a Blended Billing Model, a tool tip will state whether the Department you've selected has Internal or External Billing applied.
+Please ensure you have selected the correct Department and the Department has the expected Billing Type.

 - Courses that will be provided to users of the key: The description is fairly straightforward here - any courses chosen by clicking on the Add Courses button will be added to the User's enrollments.